poseidon/matchbox/Documentation/torus.md

 Ensure that you've gone through the [bootcfg with rkt](getting-started-rkt.md) guide and understand the basics.
 In particular, you should be able to:

-* Use rkt to start `bootcfg`
+* Use rkt or Docker to start `bootcfg`
 * Create a network boot environment with `coreos/dnsmasq`
 * Create the example libvirt client VMs
 * Install the Torus [binaries](https://github.com/coreos/torus/releases)

 ## Examples

-The [examples](..examples) statically assign IP addresses (172.15.0.21, 172.15.0.22, 172.15.0.23) to libvirt client VMs created by `scripts/libvirt`.
+The [examples](..examples) statically assign IP addresses to libvirt client VMs created by `scripts/libvirt`.
 The examples can be used for physical machines if you update the MAC/IP addresses.
 See [network setup](network-setup.md) and [deployment](deployment.md).

 * [torus](../examples/groups/torus) - iPXE boot a Torus cluster (use rkt)